vuchau8592/Yelp-s-API-Data-Analysis/README.md

 - Event Endpoint: This endpoint returns the detailed information of a Yelp event
 - Category Endpoint: This endpoint returns all Yelp business categories across all locales by default.

 In this work, I will focus on all restaurants which are registered in Yelp's database across Finland.
+Following api and methods will be used:
+- Get data using Yelp's API
+- Web scrapping
+- Interactive plot with plotly, folium...
+- And some other methods of data cleaning.